 Sheila A. Dillon

 Prior to her appointment as Chief of Housing, Sheila served as the Director of the Bureau of Rental Assistance at the Massachusetts Department of Housing and Community Development.
-She has also served as Deputy Director of MOH’s Neighborhood Housing Division and as Deputy Director of Housing for the Boston Redevelopment Authority.
+She also was the Director of Real Estate at the Massachusetts Housing Partnership and the Director of Development for the Dorchester Bay Economic Development Corporation.

 Chief Dillon received her undergraduate degree from the State University of New York, and graduate degrees from Pepperdine University and Suffolk University.
 She currently lives in Boston with her family.